xpgram/advance-wars/README.md

 <!------------------------------------------------------------------------------------------------->
 ## Terrain Info Panel

-Every terrain type (and troop type) has its metadata hooked up to the UI panels to answer your burning questions about wheat fields and rock in ocean.
+Every terrain type (and troop type) has its metadata hooked up to the UI panels to answer your burning questions about wheat fields and rock-in-ocean.

 You can open the detailed panel with right-trigger or Shift.